 1. I am not a medical student; can I still apply for elective posting?

-No, applicant must be a bona fide student of a medical school and already in their clinical years.
+No, the applicant must be a bona fide undergraduate medical school student and already in their clinical years.
+Unfortunately, we do not accept nursing, pharmacy or allied health faculty students.

 2. What is the minimum and maximum posting period?

-The minimum and maximum total posting periods are 2 weeks and 12 weeks respectively.
+The minimum and maximum total posting periods are 2 weeks and 12 weeks per application.
 Postings are counted in weeks, commencing on a Monday and ending on a Friday.
+The student is only allowed to put up one (1) application at a time

 3. Can I do a research project during my electives in Singapore?